matthias-at-work/proto-rabbitmq-with-ssl/README.md

 - Investigate problem with self-signed certificates

-- rabbitmq.config file -> use comments:
+- rabbitmq.config file -> use comments to explain stuff:

   ```` { dafsdf, 12}  %% here a comment ````